I

 I dropped all these items in an envelope, sealed it, and set it aside.
 These would go back with the proprietor just in case anything might look suspicious if it disappeared.

 "Very good".
-Now came the real test, as I casually leaned back in the chair I said matter-of-factly: "Now what I want you to do is get undressed"
+Now came the real test, as I casually leaned back in the chair I said matter-of-factly: "Now what I want you to take your clothes off".

 "Huuuuhhhh...?!", eyes widening, this wasn't what she was expecting.
 Reflexively, she glanced back towards the others.

 "What do you mean 'Huh'?
 Didn't you agree not two minutes ago to do exactly what I asked without question?
-I want you naked as a jay bird, so shut the mouth and remove the clothes."
+I want you naked as a jay bird."

-I joined the others over at the proprietor's desk, and asked them to take a good, long look at the naked girl now on display.
 I'd never seen what a human, male or female, looks like underneath all the clothing.
 This one was certainly remarkably fur-free.
 It's no wonder that they wear so much covering.
 Granted, she was no vixen, still, she seemed quite fit.
 Her stomach was flat, no trace of the puffiness that's all too common with human cubs, the so-called "baby fat", either around her middle or her face.
 Her hips widened somewhat below the waist; she had the visible beginnings of those udders that the humans call: "breasts", or "tits" and except for the lack of fully developed "tits", her shape was that of a mature human female.
 I didn't know if this was a plus or a minus.
-Does one that likes yiffing kids want one that looks more like a kid?
-"How do you rate her appearance?", I asked.
-The consensus was that Cynthia was quite yiffy for her age.
+Does one that likes yiffing kids want one that looks more like a kid?.

 "How long do I have to stand here?", finally, she asks.
 Boredom: a good sign.